jupyter-widgets/ipywidgets/ipywidgets/examples/development/web3/README.md

 a context other than the notebook.

 ## Try it
+1. Launch a notebook server by running `python -m notebook --NotebookApp.allow_origin="*" --no-browser`
-1. Open a command line in the `ipywidgets/ipywidgets` subdirectory and run `npm install`.
+2. Open a command line in the `ipywidgets/ipywidgets` subdirectory and run `npm install`.
-2. Cd into this directory and run `npm install`.
+3. Cd into this directory and run `npm install`.
-3. Now open the `index.html` file.
+4. Now open the `index.html` file.

 ## Details
 If you plan to reproduce this in your own project, pay careful attention to the